-Each registration with the Privacy Commission contains a section on international data transfers that must be completed in case personal data are transferred abroad.
+The registration with the Privacy Commission contains a section on international data transfers that must be completed in cases where personal data are transferred abroad.

-International data transfers to non-EEA countries that provide an adequate level of data protection, or that are based on one of the statutory exemptions listed in the Data Protection Act, do not need to be authorised.
-However, in case of data transfers based on a data transfer agreement, the agreement must be submitted to the Privacy Commission for approval, even if the agreement is based on one of the European Commission's Standard Contractual Clauses.
+International data transfers to non-EEA countries that provide an adequate level of data protection, or that are based on one of the statutory exemptions listed in the Data Protection Act, do not require authorisation.
+However, in the case of data transfers based on a data transfer agreement, the agreement must be submitted to the Privacy Commission for approval, even if the agreement is based on one of the European Commission's sets of Standard Contractual Clauses.
 In accordance with the Protocol of June 25, 2013 between the Privacy Commission and the Belgian Ministry of Justice, if the Privacy Commission concludes that the data transfer agreement incorporates the European Commission's Standard Contractual Clauses, the Privacy Commission will simply inform the data controller that the proposed international data transfers are permitted.
-In case of a non-standardised data transfer agreement, the Privacy Commission will examine whether the data transfer agreement provides adequate safeguards for the international data transfer.
-If the Privacy Commission determines that the safeguards are adequate, the Ministry of Justice will verify that the entity complied with the applicable procedural rules and, if so, approve the agreement by Royal Decree
+In the case of a non-standardised ad hoc data transfer agreement, the Privacy Commission will examine whether the data transfer agreement provides adequate safeguards for the international data transfer.
+If the Privacy Commission determines that the safeguards are adequate, the Ministry of Justice will verify that the entity complied with the applicable procedural rules and, if so, approve the agreement by Royal Decree.

-In case of data transfers based on a BCR, the BCR also needs to be sent to the Privacy Commission for approval.
-The Privacy Commission will review the BCR and send its opinion to the Ministry of Justice.
-In accordance with the Protocol of July 13, 2011 between the Privacy Commission and the Ministry of Justice, if the Privacy Commission's opinion is favourable, the Ministry of Justice will verify that the process specified in the Protocol has been followed and, if so, automatically approve the BCR by Royal Decree
+In cases of data transfers based on BCRs, a copy of the BCRs also need to be sent to the Privacy Commission for approval.
+The Privacy Commission will review the BCRs and send its opinion to the Ministry of Justice.
+In accordance with the Protocol of July 13, 2011 between the Privacy Commission and the Ministry of Justice, if the Privacy Commission's opinion is favourable, the Ministry of Justice will verify that the process specified in the Protocol has been followed and, if so, approve the BCRs by Royal Decree.